KenKundert/sshconfig/README.rst

    }

-Two HTTP proxies are described, the first capable of bypassing the corporate firewall and the second does the same for the shool's firewall.
+Two HTTP proxies are described, the first capable of bypassing the corporate firewall and the second does the same for the school's firewall.
 If preferred, you can use socat rather than proxytunnel to accomplish the same thing::

    PROXIES = {